Knot surgery formulae for instanton Floer homology II: applications: The 0-surgery for knots in the 3-sphere

 when $i>\tau$.

 For part (2), again we only prove the statement involving $\pi^+_{m,k}$.
-By the definition of $\tau$, and the correspondence between $\Psp{m+k}{m+2k-1}$ and $U^{k-1}$ on $\khi$, we know that when $k$ is large enough, there exists so that
+By the definition of $\tau$, and the correspondence between $\Psp{m+k}{m+2k-1}$ and $U^{k-1}$ on $\khi$, we know that when $k$ is large enough, there exists such that